appcoda/React-Native-Demo-App/README.md

 # React Native Demo App for iOS

-Facebook open sourced React Native which is a framework that lets you build native iOS and Android (at the moment Android support is still under development) applications with JavaScript.
+Facebook,BSD+Patent Licensed,React Native which is a framework that lets you build native iOS and Android (at the moment Android support is still under development) applications with JavaScript.